 Kotlin is redefining verbosity when it comes to the volume of coding required as against Java development, for carrying out the same function.
 Considering Kotlin is designed as a more compact language than Java, Kotlin Android Extensions allows the references to be quickly imported into Activity files (within Views), and that View can then be used in the code as part of the Activity.

 So, you do not have to rewrite the ‘findViewByld’ method for each case.
-All you need to do before using the Kotlin extensions is add an additional plugin in the build.gradle file (within the module).
+All you need to do before using the Kotlin extensions is add a plugin in the build.gradle file (within the module).

 However, there is a catch.
 Lengthy pieces of code can make things cluttered.
 The absence of checked exceptions in Kotlin makes things simpler, even though it relies on individual ‘developer’ preferences.

-This is however, not applicable in Javas there is no such increase in the run time sizes of .apk files.
-To make matters worse if it may,increased file size can cause issues mainly with apps download.
-Java however, has the edge in this context as there is a relative dearth of complex Kotlin examples online.
+This is, however, not applicable in Javas there is no such increase in the run time sizes of .apk files.
+To make matters worse if it may, the increased file size can cause issues mainly with apps download.
+Java, however, has the edge in this context as there is a relative dearth of complex Kotlin examples online.

 Lambdas are supported in Kotlin, and that too with other higher-order functions (taken as parameters), like callback functions.
 Also, with Kotlin coders get to perform the same function just by adding a keyword (‘data’) inside the class definition.
 While in Java you create new fields and constructors for data storage; in Kotlin, all ‘getters/setters’ are auto-generated by the compiler.

-Kotlin recently announced the release of Kotlin 1.3.20, that comes with a new bug fix and tooling update, along with improvements to the compiler and IDE.
+Kotlin recently announced the release of Kotlin 1.3.20, which comes with a new bug fix and tooling update, along with improvements to the compiler and IDE.